dotnet/docs-maui/docs/platform-integration/local-notifications.md

 }
 ```

-The `NotificationReceiver` class provides incoming notification data to the `ReceiveNotification` method in the `NavigationManagerService` class, and is registered as the `UNUserNotificationCenter` delegate in the `NavigationManagerService` constructor.
+The `NotificationReceiver` class is registered as the `UNUserNotificationCenter` delegate in the `NavigationManagerService` constructor, and provides incoming notification data to the `ReceiveNotification` method in the `NavigationManagerService` class.

 :::zone-end